BGMP/4discord/README.md

 4discord
 ---

-Discord bot to fetch posts from 4chan.org.
+Discord bot which can fetch random posts from any 4chan.org board

 Inspired by [4chan-Discord-Bot](https://github.com/Romejanic/4chan-Discord-Bot)